 The Finance Department annually prepares and issues several financial reports summarizing the Town's financial activities for the fiscal year.
 Beginning with the fiscal year ended June 30, 2017, the Town has prepared a Popular Annual Financial Report (PAFR).
 This report extracts information from the comprehensive annual financial report, and is designed to be readily accessible and easily understandable to the general public and other interested parties without a background in public finance.

 Maine law requires that the basic financial statements, as defined by generally accepted accounting principles, be audited and that an independent auditor issues a report on them.
-The Town of Brunswick produces a Comprehensive Annual Finance Report (CAFR), which goes beyond the basic financial statements, and complies with the accounting requirements promulgated by the Governmental Accounting Standards Board (GASB).
+The Town of Brunswick produces an Annual Comprehensive Finance Report (ACFR), which goes beyond the basic financial statements, and complies with the accounting requirements promulgated by the Governmental Accounting Standards Board (GASB).

 The Town of Brunswick's independent auditor prepares reports on internal control over financial reporting in accordance with Government Auditing Standards, and on compliance for each major federal program as required by the Federal Office of Management and Uniform Guidance (formerly Budget Circular A-133).

-The CAFR encompasses all funds, account groups, and any component units of the Town of Brunswick.
-The CAFR is comprised of three sections; introductory, financial, and statistical:
+The ACFR encompasses all funds, account groups, and any component units of the Town of Brunswick.
+The ACFR is comprised of three sections; introductory, financial, and statistical:

 - The introductory section, which is unaudited, includes a letter of transmittal, an organizational chart and a list of the Town's principal elected and appointed officials.

 - The financial section, the core of the ACFR, includes the basic financial statements as well as the independent auditor's report on them.
 It also include managment's discussion and analysis (MD&A) and other required supplementary information (RSI).

 - The statistical section, which is unaudited, includes selected financial and demographic information, generally presented on a multi-year basis.